MHromiak/north_sea_chess/README.md

 North Sea Chess
 ---------------
 North sea chess comes from the manwua "A returner's magic should be special".
-The idea behind the concept is to make chess more akin to military combat.
-To do so, we simulate a naval battle.
+I wanted to implement it as a multiplayer application.
+If two users both have this application, they can coordinate to play together online.

 Not to be used for profit.
 Fan project only.